 Published in the September 21, 2017, edition of the Lyons Recorder.

-An updated version of this content ran in the October 18, 2017 edition of the Redstone Review and in the November 30 issues of the Lyons Recorder.
+An updated version of this content ran in the October 18, 2017 edition of the Redstone Review and in the November 30, 2017 issue of the Lyons Recorder.

 COMMENTARY: What’s the future of affordable housing in Lyons?

 Legal vacation rental process for residential zones begins Jan.
 1

 Starting Jan.
 1, there will be a legal process for short-term vacation rental use by right in Town of Lyons residential zones.
 After a public hearing and about 10 amendments at a Sept.
 18 meeting, the Lyons Board of Trustees unanimously approved an ordinance that lets homeowners rent out rooms to vacationers in the homes where they live.
 A “use by right” means an allowed use that doesn’t require a conditional use review with additional processes.
 “Short-term” means rental periods of less than 30 days.